60East/amps-integration-apache-flume/README.md

 # Example Run

+Included in the project repository is a working example that shows off the powerful new aggregated subscription feature of AMPS 5.2.

-1. Copy the example Flume config from test/resources/flume-conf.properties to $FLUME_HOME/conf/.
+1. Copy the example Flume config from src/test/resources/flume-conf.properties to $FLUME_HOME/conf/.

-2. Start an AMPS server using the config at test/resources/amps-config.xml.
+2. Start an AMPS server using the config at src/test/resources/amps-config.xml.

+3. Create the temporary output directory specified in the above configuration: mkdir /tmp/amps-flume/

-3. From $FLUME_HOME, start Flume with:
+4. From $FLUME_HOME, start Flume with:
-    bin/flume-ng agent -Xmx512m -c conf/ -f conf/flume-conf.properties -n agent -Dflume.root.logger=DEBUG,console
+    bin/flume-ng agent -Xmx512m -c conf/ -f conf/flume-conf.properties -n agent -Dflume.root.logger=INFO,console

-4. Send JSON messages to AMPS at tcp://127.0.0.1:9007/amps/json on the FlumeTopic.
-5. You should see your messages logged to the Flume console log due to the example config's logger sink.
+5. Publish the example JSON messages to the Orders topic using the AMPS spark utility: spark publish -server localhost:9007 -topic Orders -rate 1 -file src/test/resources/messages.json

+6. Notice that we are publishing at a rate of 1 message per a second, so that in the output we can see the aggregate fields change over time as updates arrive.
+After about 15 seconds our aggregated subscription view of the data gives us all the results under the output directory (`/tmp/amps-flume/`).